 - Do any of my other prescription medications, over-the-counter drugs, street drugs, herbs, vitamins, or supplements have interactions with Truvada?

 - What should I do if I become pregnant while on PrEP?

+There is also a good checklist available at How to Talk to Your Doctor about PrEP.
 You may also want to discuss the pros and cons of taking Truvada as PrEP compared to using condoms or other safer sex techniques to reduce the risk of getting HIV.
 While PrEP is designed to be used in combination with condoms or other safer sex measures, women who cannot or do not use condoms may want to use PrEP in place of condoms.
 It is important to understand the overall risks and benefits of using PrEP to reduce one's HIV risk, as well as to consider methods of protection from other sexually transmitted diseases.

-Adapted and updated from "PrEP: What Does It Mean for Women?" with permission from Global Campaign for Microbicides and AIDS United.
+Adapted and updated from "PrEP: What Does It Mean for Women? with permission from Global Campaign for Microbicides and AIDS United.